fusefactory/openfuse/_posts/2018-04-20-audio-rewire.md

 void ofApp::audioIn(ofSoundBuffer &inBuffer)
 ```

-alternatively you alternatively you can use the float buffer directly (now is commented). **In my experience it's more boring but it solved me an annoying vector error in Window 10 using audiojack.**
+alternatively you alternatively you can use the float buffer directly (now is commented). **In my experience it's more boring but it solved me an annoying vector error in Window 10 using audio jack.**
 ```c++
 void ofApp::audioIn(float * input, int bufferSize, int nChannels)
 ```